rprakashlive/angular-library-build-v1/README.md

 ## Build package

-Do `npm install` initially and run `npm run package`. it will generate package file path you will see in console navigate and copy the file path and use any package json file.
+Do `npm install` initially and run `npm run package`. it will generate package file path you will see in console.
+Navigate and copy the file path and use any package json file.

 ## Code scaffolding